Kapuas Hulu Regency: Administrative districts

-Notes: (a) including 5,880 in the former Hulu Kapuas District. (b) including two kelurahan - Kedamin Hilir and Kedamin Hulu.
+Notes: (a) including 5,880 in the former Hulu Kapuas District. (b) including two kelurahan - Kedamin Hulu (with 7,962 inhabitants in 2024) and Kedamin Hilir (with 5,230 in 2024).

-(c) including 3,868 in the former Danau Sentarum District. (d) including two kelurahan - Putussibau Kota (town) and Hilir Kantor.
+(c) including 3,868 in the former Danau Sentarum District. (d) including two kelurahan - Putussibau Kota (town, with 9,174 inhabitants in 2024) and Hilir Kantor (with 3948 in 2024).

 Local government

 The regency is a second-level administrative division equivalent to a city.
 As a regency, it is headed by a regent who is elected democratically.
 Head of districts are appointed directly by the regent with the recommendation of the regency secretary.
 Executive power lies with the regent and vice regent, while legislative function is exercised by the regency's parliament.

 Politics

 On provincial parliament, the regency is part of 7th West Kalimantan electoral district together with Melawi Regency and Sintang Regency which together sends 11 out of 65 representatives.
 On regency level, it is divided into four electoral districts that in total has 30 representatives.
 The last election was in 2019 and the next one is in 2024.